Revelation 4:1 “God’s Throne Room in Heaven: The Door That Opens Beyond Time”

 Then, what begins after this is the revealing of the terrible events of the seven year Tribulation.
 The judgment and wrath that is going to come upon those who have chosen not to believe and follow Christ.

-A Glimpse Into God’s Throne Room
+A Glimpse Into Glory and Eternity

 As John stands before his vision of the open door to heaven, he has no idea what’s about to happen to his body.